nopnop2002/esp-idf-sx126x/README.md

 	float tcxoVoltage = 3.3; // use TCXO
 	bool useRegulatorLDO = true; // use TCXO
 ```

+# Using Heltec LoRa V3
+Works with the same changes as EBYTE Module.

 # Limitation
 - The SX126x chip implements FSK, but FSK is not supported in this library.
 - Interrupts is not supported in this library.